 Aspiring movie directors can study at some of the top institutions in the country.
 Learn about a few of these top ranking schools and why their programs are considered some of the best.

 Located in the hub of the moviemaking industry, the University of California at Los Angeles (UCLA) and the California Institute of the Arts (CalArts) both offer studies in the cinematic arts.
 A little farther east is Arizona State University (ASU) that also offers degree programs in the field.
 These institutions are nationally recognized for their fine arts programs.
 UCLA offers bachelor's and master's degree programs related to movie directing, while CalArts features a master's degree program only, and ASU only offers a bachelor's degree program.
 Let's explore these top U.S. News & World Report-ranked institutions.

+The University of California at Los Angeles tied for the 24th best ranking among national universities in 2017 according to U.S. News & World Report.
+The UCLA School of Film, Theater and Television's graduate fine arts program was ranked tied for second in 2016 by U.S. News & World Report on its 'Top Fine Arts Programs' list.
 The Bachelor of Arts in Film, Television and Digital Media is a liberal arts program.
 Students can take classes related to movie directing, such as directing the camera, stylistic studies for the moving image and screenwriting.
-The university counts Francis Ford Coppola, Rob Reiner and Tim Robbins among its alumni.
+The university counts Francis Ford Coppola, Rob Reiner, and Tim Robbins among its alumni.

-2. California Institute of the Arts - Valencia, California
+California Institute for the Arts

-The graduate fine arts program at CalArts ranked sixth on U.S. News & World Report's list of 'Top Fine Arts Programs' in 2012.|
+The graduate fine arts program at the California Institute of the Arts ranked tied for ninth on U.S. News & World Report's list of 'Top Fine Arts Programs' in 2016.

 Find schools that offer these popular programs